JhoBotics/Exploratory-Team/README.md

 # 🎓 Thesis Title Here

 ## 📌 Overview
-This repository contains my thesis work on **[short topic description]**.
+    This repository contains the Exploratory Team's work on **The Drill and Collection Systems**.
     It includes documentation, code, datasets, and results related to the research.

 ## 📂 Repository Structure
 - `docs/` → Thesis documents, chapters, references.